12 Spatial Data Modelling and Visualization

 #> ID["EPSG",4326]]

 Synthetic data are created for the Central African Republic.
-The simulation of the number of infected individuals, their location, and temperature levels are obtained with random numbers generating functions from the {stats} package, which is a base package in R.
+The simulation of the number of infected individuals, their location, and temperature levels are obtained with random numbers generating functions from the {stats} package, which is a base package.

 The Central African Rep. is a landlocked country in Central Africa, with a population of approximately 5 million people.
 The country is known for its diverse wildlife and natural resources, and has faced challenges such as political instability and armed conflict.